virtual-labs/exp-pid-boiler-coep/experiment/theory.md

 ## Theory

 A boiler is an enclosed vessel that provides a means for combustion heat to be transferred into water until it becomes heated water or steam.
 The hot water or steam under pressure is then usable for transferring the heat to a process.
 Water is a useful and cheap medium for transferring heat to a process.
 When water is boiled into steam its volume increases about 1,600 times, producing a force that is almost as explosive as gunpowder.
-This causes the boiler to be extremely dangerous equipment that must be treated with utmost care.[1].
+This causes the boiler to be extremely dangerous equipment that must be treated with utmost care.
 The process of heating a liquid until it reaches its gaseous state is called evaporation.
 Heat is transferred from one body to another by means of radiation, which is the transfer of heat from a hot body to a cold body without a conveying medium, convection, the transfer of heat by a conveying medium, such as air or water and conduction, transfer of heat by actual physical contact, molecule to molecule.

 - Boiler Make & Year: Non IBR Boiler & 2012

-- MCR(Maximum Continuous Rating) : 30Kg/hr
+- MCR(Maximum Continuous Rating) : 30 Kg/hr

 - Rated Working Pressure: 3.5 Bar